dreamitpossible1/Robot-arm-based-on-depth-images/README.md

 ## Overview

-This project develops a robot arm system for **Qualcomm RB3 Gen2** using **depth images** to enable intelligent 3D perception.
-The RB3 Gen2 platform provides powerful motion control and sensor integration, and the **Qualcomm Intelligent Robotics Product SDK (QIRP SDK)** is used for image processing and system integration.
+This project develops a robot arm system for RB3 Gen2 using depth images.
+RB3 Gen2 serves as the core hardware platform, offering advanced motion control and sensor capabilities.
+Depth images enable the robot arm to perceive 3D environments for tasks like object recognition and grasping.
+The Qualcomm Intelligent Robotics Product SDK is utilized for efficient image processing and seamless integration with RB3 Gen2, enhancing the system's performance and reliability..

-Key features include:

-* Depth image–based object recognition and grasping
-* Integration with RB3 Gen2 vision and motion stack
-* Efficient, real-time perception using Qualcomm AI tools

 ---